dart-lang/site-www/src/content/tools/pub/cmd/pub-lish.md

 ### `--skip-validation`

-Publishes without going through the validation process or resolving dependencies.
+Publishes without going through the client-side validation process or resolving dependencies.
 This is useful for advanced users who knows why the validation might fail and wishes to side step a particularly issues.

 **Example:** When publishing to pub.dev it may take a few minutes for a newly published package to become available.